Aroksak/RSE/README.md

 Algorithmic benchmarks are close to the paper.
 Slightly worse, but I didn't implement curriculum learning and didn't spend much time tuning hyper-parameters.
 Nevertheless, generalization to longer sequences can be observed.

-MusicNet task is far worse, so far I only managed to achieve ~12% APS.
+Results on MusicNet task are much worse, so far I only managed to achieve ~12% APS.